LaylowFM/plugin.audio.laylowfm/README.md

 # Kodi/XMBC Audio plugin for Laylow FM
-Plugin created by @ShaneysRepo made and distributed by Laylowfm.com
+Plugin created by @ShaneysRepo and distributed by Laylowfm.com